Fastest way to get into investing in 2026

 Measure progress in months, not days.
 None of the three paths produces a meaningful return in a week.
 The "is this working" question doesn't have an honest answer until at least a few months of holding, and the answer depends on the portfolio you picked and how the market behaved, not on which platform you used.

-Who this fastest path is best for
+Who is this fastest path best for?

 The invest-alongside path through dub is the best fit for three retail-investor profiles in 2026.